gordonmurray/packer_ansible_inspec_terraform_aws/readme.md

 * [Ansible](https://www.ansible.com/) is used within Packer to install some neccessary services while Packer is building the image.

-* [Inspec](https://www.inspec.io/) is used within Packer also, to perform some verfification steps to make sure Packer and Ansible have created the Image as expected.
+* [Inspec](https://www.inspec.io/) is used within Packer also, to perform some verification steps to make sure Packer and Ansible have created the Image as expected.

 * [Terraform](https://www.terraform.io/) is used to create the minimum AWS infrastructure we need.
 It will use the Image created by Packer and create a small running EC2 instance within a new VPC.